dimtics/manage-your-datasets/README.md

 # Organize and Manage Your Datasets
-As a data analyst or scientist, you probably have one or more datasets you are using for your analysis.
-Rather than having many datasets (csv & txt) littering different folders all over your laptop or PC, you can save all the datasets in a folder, write them all to one single SQLite database file and manage them from there.
+As a data analyst or scientist, you probably have one or more datasets kept in different folders on your laptop or PC.
+To better organize the datasets, you can write them to one SQLite database file and manage them from there.

-You can:
+With all your datasets in a single database file, you can:
 * add up more dataset to the database at any time.
 * list and see all the datasets in the database at any time.
 * check up the fields or columns that make up each dataset or table.